tercasaskova311/ml-project-intro/README.md

 ### Top-k Accuracy

 Top-k Accuracy measures how often the correct class for a query image appears among the top-k retrieved gallery images.
-In formula form:

 ```
 Top-k Accuracy = (Number of queries with at least one correct match in top-k) / (Total number of queries)
 ```

-Only the presence of a matching class matters, not the rank.
+Only the presence of a matching class is considered, not its exact position.
+In our implementation, we extract class labels from filenames and compare each query image’s class to those of its retrieved counterparts to compute Top-k Accuracy.

 ---

-### Metrics Output Format
+### Metrics Format

-Each model script writes one JSON file into the **results/** folder.
-An example entry:
+Each script generates a JSON file in `results/` that looks like:

 ```json
 {